 The Clio Cloud Conference is a multi-day immersion in legal technology with big-name keynote speakers to sweeten the deal.
 Subject-matter tracks include:

-If you use Clio, it’s a no-brainer.
+If you use Clio Manage or Clio Grow, it’s a no-brainer.
 Clio is bringing it to life this year virtually, but there’s no doubt the energy and excitement you’ve come to expect will be found if you attend.
 They’ll be using breakout rooms and other tools tom help you get the customized experience and keep up the engagement.

 The whole point is to take good care of Clio users (which is why your ticket is worth more than the price of admission).
 You’ll learn a ton, and the conference will probably pay for itself over again when you get back to your office and apply what you learned.

 If you don’t use Clio but are considering it, the Clio Cloud Conference is also a great idea.
-If you decide to use Clio, you will get a big head start.
-If you decide not to, you won’t have any doubts because you will have seen it, tried it, and talked with other lawyers who use it every day.
+You’ll get a big head start, if you decide to use Clio.
+But if you decide not to, you won’t have any doubts because you will have seen it, tried it, and talked with other lawyers who use it every day.
 And you will still learn a lot and take home a bunch of ideas inspired by the keynotes.